 A few months after closing this chapter of our lives, I started realizing something about myself.
 I wasn’t growing anymore.
-At that time, I knew a lot had changed in my life, but that was no excuse to no longer be growing in God.
+I knew a lot had changed in my life at that time, but that was no excuse to no longer be growing in God.

 Unfortunately for me, I took no action.

-In this post, I want to share what I did to reconnect and gain a new closeness with God.
+I want to share what I did to reconnect and gain a new closeness with God in this post.
 It’s become a frequently asked question in my life.
 So, I believe this will be very relevant!

 Here are seven things that you can do when you’re a Christian but aren’t growing anymore:

 Another way to word this would be to remove what has you out of proper alignment with God.
 (Hello!)
 Is there something else that has taken His place as number one in your life?
 Sit down and really think about this.
 Even if you do not believe anything is taking God’s place as first in your life, it’s still a great practice to sacrifice something meaningful to you.

 What do you love in your life?
 Is it a hobby?
 Maybe a TV show?
 Whatever it may be, try giving it up, even for a short time.